 Dustproof and Water-Resistance

 Both Flip 4 and 5 are waterproof and dustproof.
-Through their composition, both speakers are protected by rubber fabric housing, and are highly durable.
+Through their composition, both two speakers are protected by rubber fabric housing, and are highly durable.
 You also don’t have to worry if you drop them into the water or sand by mistake, as they are designed to withstand shocks.